webmozart/expression/README.md

 Quantors
 --------

-Quantors are applied to collections and test whether an expression matches for a c ertain number of elements.
+Quantors are applied to collections and test whether an expression matches for a certain number of elements.
 A famous one is the all-quantor:

 ```php
 $expr = Expr::all(Expr::method('getAge', Expr::greaterThan(10)));